neoforged/Documentation/user/docs/index.md

   <TabItem value="linux" label="Linux">
 Open the terminal for your Linux distribution.
 Common names would be `GNOME Terminal` or `Konsole`, however it may vary depending on your exact setup.

-Then, use your system's package manager (e.g. `apt` on Ubuntu and Debian, `yum` on CentOS and Fedora, or `pacman` on Arch) to install Java.
+Then, use your system's package manager (e.g. `apt` on Ubuntu and Debian, `yum` on CentOS, `dnf` on Fedora, or `pacman` on Arch) to install Java.
 The package's exact name may vary, but something like `openjdk-21` (swap out version number if needed) is usually a good shot.
   </TabItem>
 </Tabs>